Pressure on a nerve for a long time is the most common cause of mononeuropathy.

 Pressure from staying in a cramped position for a long time, as when gardening or when playing cards with the elbows resting on a table

-Pressure may also injure nerves when people cannot move for long periods, as when they are under anesthesia for surgery, are confined to bed (particularly older people), or are paralyzed.
+Pressure may also injure nerves when people cannot move for long periods, as when they are under anesthesia for surgery, are confined to bed (particularly older people), are paralyzed, or have lost consciousness.

 Less commonly, nerve injury results from the following: